The short answer

 When this is a longer road

 If the competitor beating you has spent years building genuine authority, deep review history, and a large, consistent footprint, closing the gap fully takes more than a foundation.
-Structure gets you onto the list quickly, as Oahu showed, but overtaking a deeply established incumbent in a big market is a compounding effort measured in months, not days.
+Structure gets you onto the list.
+Overtaking a deeply established incumbent in a big market is a compounding effort measured in months, not days.
 And no one can promise a fixed spot in an answer, because the engines keep changing.
 The honest goal is to become one of the businesses the AI can confidently name, then keep climbing the list.

 Frequently asked questions

 Does this mean my competitor is paying to be recommended?
-No. AI recommendations in these assistants are not ads.
-Your competitor is being named because their business is described clearly and consistently across the sources the AI reads, which is earned, not bought.
+No. AI recommendations in these assistants are not ads, and Google states plainly that there is no way to pay for a better local ranking.
+Your competitor is being named because their business is described clearly and consistently across the sources the engines read.

 My competitor has worse reviews than me.
 Why are they still cited?
-Recency and specificity often matter more to an AI than raw star average, and structure matters more than either.
-A competitor with fewer but recent, detailed reviews and complete schema can be easier to describe than a business with a higher rating and a thin, inconsistent footprint.
+Specificity and consistency can matter more to an assistant than a raw star average.
+A competitor whose reviews name real jobs in real towns, and whose site and listings all agree, is simply easier to describe than a business with a higher rating and a thin, contradictory footprint.

 I rank well on Google.
 Why am I invisible in AI?
-Ranking helps, because AI leans on organic results, but the two are scored differently.
-If your content is not structured for extraction, an assistant can pass over a page that ranks perfectly well in the standard results.
+Ranking helps, because Google says its AI features are rooted in its core ranking systems.
+But if your content never answers a specific question directly, an assistant can pass over a page that ranks perfectly well in the standard results.

 How fast can I catch up?
-The foundation moves first.
-Our Oahu client was on the citation list in 14 days from a standing start.
-Your own timeline depends on how much of the structural work is already in place and how entrenched the competitor is.
+The foundation moves first: the site and the Business Profile.
+Reviews and citations compound after.
+Your timeline depends on how much structural work is already in place and how entrenched the competitor is, and anyone quoting you a fixed number of days is guessing.

 What is the first thing I should do?
 Find out exactly which competitors the AI is naming instead of you and why.
 That gap is the roadmap, and it is what the AI Visibility Audit is built to show you.